ArtisanMobile/devdocs/_posts/2014-05-08-incode-experiments.md

 }
 {% endhighlight %}

+If no variation is explicitly marked as the default the first one registered for the experiment will be the default.

 <div class="note note-important">
-  <p>Important: If the experiment is not running the default variant will be selected.</p>
+  <p>Important: If the experiment is not running the default variant will be returned when **isCurrentVariantForExperiment** is called.</p>
 </div>

+<div id="usage"></div>

+## Using Experiments in your App

+There are three parts to using Artisan In-code experiments in your app: marking the experiment as viewed, checking the current variant for this user, and marking the goal of the experiment as reached.

+In order for a conversion to count for a given variation of your experiment there must be a view recorded before the target of the experiment is reached during the user's app session.

+### 1. Marking an Experiment as Viewed

 Call the method **setExperimentViewedForExperiment(String experimentName)** to mark the experiment has been viewed for the current user session.
 This call should be made at the location within the code where you want to mark the experiment as viewed.

+{% highlight java %}
+ArtisanExperimentManager.setExperimentViewedForExperiment("Buy Button Test");
+{% endhighlight %}

+### 2. Checking the Current Variant for the Experiment for this User

 Use the method **isCurrentVariantForExperiment(String variantName, String experimentName)** to determine which experiment variation is active.

 {% highlight java %}
-ArtisanExperimentManager.setExperimentViewedForExperiment("Buy Button Test");

 if (ArtisanExperimentManager.isCurrentVariantForExperiment("button says add to cart", "Buy Button Test")) {
   textView.setText("Add to Cart");
 } else if (ArtisanExperimentManager.isCurrentVariantForExperiment("button says buy now", "Buy Button Test")) {